-$^{30}$ For example, demand shocks or policy driven shocks in a sector can change expected future profits in that sector.
+30 For example, demand shocks or policy driven shocks in a sector can change expected future profits in that sector.

-&lt;sup>31We do not explicitly model demand for production inputs from different sectors and instead implicitly subsume them into the expected profit function.
+31 We do not explicitly model demand for production inputs from different sectors and instead implicitly subsume them into the expected profit function.
+32 We use the entire sample of countries that we have data for, not just those included in the final sample.